-Only SUV in its range to get an automatic transmission with every variant except the base
+The XUV500 is the only SUV in its class to offer an automatic transmission with every variant except the base

-Petrol derivative available only with a manual option
+Petrol derivative available only with an automatic transmission

-Quality of some switches and AC vents isn’t up to the mark, especially at a price where the higher-spec models retails for
+Quality of some of the switches and the AC vents aren’t up to the mark, especially when you consider the price of the higher-spec variants

 Stand Out Features